BigLynn/biglynn.github.io/_posts/2018-08-01-Configure-mybatis-with-multiple-db-connection.md

 ### MybatisUtil.java
-This class is used to get sql seesion factory from customer db / product db.
-Configuration.xml and jdbc.properties are used in this class.
+<p>This class is used to get sql seesion factory from customer db / product db.
+Configuration.xml and jdbc.properties are used in this class.</p>
 <code>
 public class MyBatisUtil {
 	private static SqlSessionFactory sqlSessionFactoryCustomer;